xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 [keep] Revert change to bp.core/arc/create_object_inspector.inc.
 + Change mcooa to use R57.
 + Switch from real to string and perform string-to-real in the java.
-Update mc schema.
++ Update mc schema.
++ Regen integrity OAL.
++ Rebuild mcmc.
 Update MM welcome project.
-Rebuild mcmc, integrity.
 </pre>